 In the blockchain industry, security is the most important aspect of any project.
 If a coin or token isn’t secure, it’s simply a matter of time before it gets hacked.

 There have been a number of successful attacks recently that demonstrate this point.
 NEM tokens, Verge, Bitcoin Gold and ZenCash, just to name a few, have all fallen victim to hackers in 2018.
 Now, more than ever, blockchain projects need to focus on security.

 Komodo Platform uses a unique security mechanism to protect the KMD chain.
 In essence, it leverages the hashrate of the Bitcoin network to protect Komodo.
 This is made possible by storing backups of the KMD blockchain onto the Bitcoin ledger.

 Here’s how it works.
-Every ten minutes, a snapshot is taken of the entire Komodo ecosystem.
-Then, this snapshot is written into a block on the Bitcoin blockchain.
+Every ten minutes, a block hash from a block in the KMD chain is written into a block on the Bitcoin blockchain.
 This process is called notarization and it is the backbone of Komodo’s security mechanism.
 Komodo Platform’s notary nodes carry out the technical work required to successfully complete notarizations.

 Newly-formed blockchains are normally vulnerable to outside attacks because they have little hashrate to protect themselves.
 Komodo Platform negates this risk with our new Blockchain Security Service.

 In fact, Komodo’s Blockchain Security Service is already demonstrating its functionality and efficacy.
 We are proud to announce that we are already providing this invaluable service to five different blockchains: GAME Credits, Kreds, Einsteinium, HUSH, and SUQA.
 Several more projects have also signed up to receive Komodo’s Blockchain Security Service and are working through the integration process now.